gtair/Anomaly-RPC/README.md

 > [!WARNING]
 > Currently, the mod hooks into d3d11.dll.
 Therefore, it will only function on the directx11 version of the game.
 This is subject to change though.

-# What it is
-AnomalyRPC is an Addon that implements discord rich presence in S.T.A.L.K.E.R.
-Anomaly, with a template you can customize using many different placeholders to suit your needs.

 # Installation
 Simply download the zip from the latest release and drag the gamedata and bin folders into your root anomaly folder.
+If you're making a modpack, you also need to put the license file somewhere players can find it.
 The script doesn't replace any files so if it warns you about a file conflict, you likely have an actual conflict with another mod.

 # Bug reports
 If you want to submit a bug report or need help with a problem on your end, having MCM installed is a requirement.
 It is essential to enable verbose logging and logging to file.
 Either send me a friend request on discord, contact me on the [official anomaly discord server](https://discord.gg/c4RuJNs) @gtair or comment under the moddb page of the addon